bwplotka/go-jwt/README.md

         // Handle error here..
     }

-	// fetched == "some_payload" again!
+	// We have "some_payload" again in `fetched` variable.

 	fetchedStdClaims, err := obtainer.StdClaims()
 	if err != nil {
         // Handle error here..
     }

-    // Have our standard claims again in fetchedStdClaims variable.
+    // We have our standard claims again in `fetchedStdClaims` variable.

 ```